 Dr Malgorzata Piechota – Gosia joined the lab for a few months to study autophagy.
 She is interested in the roles of autophagy in retinopathies.
 For her PhD she characterised a model of Autosomal Dominant Optic Atrophy in the labs of Dr Marcela Votruba and Prof. Michael Boulton in Cardiff.

 Dr Ian McGough – Ian joined the lab for 3 months as a Wellcome Trust PhD rotation student.
 He investigated the function of Atg4C in epithelial cells.
-Ian went off to do his PhD with Pete Cullen, and following Postdocs with J-P Vincent, is now setting up his own lab at the Babraham.
+Ian went off to do his PhD with Pete Cullen, and following Postdocs with J-P Vincent, is now a group leader at the Babraham.

 Dr David Moss – David worked as a Postdoc in the lab until Autumn 2007 studying the regulation of microtubules in apoptotic cells.
 He now works at the NIMR, Mill Hill.